NUS-SNL/p4-traffictool/README.md

 # p4-traffictools

-p4-traffictools is a tool designed to aid P4-programming by easing the process of testing the code using packet generation, parsing and dissection tools. p4-traffictools supports code generation for Scapy, PCapPlusPlus, MoonGen and Lua dissector for Wireshark.
+p4-traffictools is a tool designed to aid P4 developers with the process of packet generation, parsing and dissection.
+It automatically generates code for several traffic generation and parsing tools such that they can readily support the custom packet format(s) defined by your P4 program. p4-traffictools currently supports code generation for [Scapy](https://scapy.net), [PcapPlusPlus](https://github.com/seladb/PcapPlusPlus), [MoonGen](https://github.com/emmericp/MoonGen/) and [Lua dissector for Wireshark](https://wiki.wireshark.org/Lua/Dissectors).

+So whether behavorial (qualitative) testing on software targets (e.g. [bmv2](https://github.com/p4lang/behavioral-model)) or production (quantitative) testing on hardware targets (e.g. [Barefoot Tofino](https://barefootnetworks.com/products/brief-tofino/)), p4-traffictools has you covered :)

 To get better undersanding of the purpose of tool, see the sample input P4 programs and corresponding outputs in the samples directory.